vladpaunescu/CarND-Path-Planning-Project/README.md

 ```

 These methods are used in lane choosing logic.
-Free lane with furthest object ahead (when tie) is chosen.
+Free lane with furthest object ahead (when we have a tie) is chosen.

-### Path Planning
+### Path Planning and Smooth Trajectory Generation

 After choosing the lane and target speed, I compute the path.
 For this I created another `struct` called `Path`.
 You can inspect it at lines
 87 - 214 in `CarPlan.h`.

-First of all in `CarPlan.cpp`, path planning logic is located at line 380 - 422.
+First of all in `CarPlan.cpp`, path planning logic is located at line 379 - 422.
 To ensure smooth trajectory I use a spline to compute intermediate waypoints for car trajectory.
 To ensure trajectory continuity, I add 2 control points for spline that consist of previous path returned by telemetry, or if I only
 have car state, car position and projected car position int the past given the yaw.

-Then, I add 3 equally spaced control points ahead (30, 60, 90 m in Frenet Coordinates (lane coordinates)), given the chosen lane at previous step (code lines 395 - 405 in CarPlan.cpp).
+Then, I add 3 equally spaced control points ahead (30, 60, 90 m ahead in Frenet Coordinates - lane coordinates), given the chosen lane at previous step (code lines 394 - 404 in CarPlan.cpp).
 After that, I set the car state in the Path class.
-I transform all control points to car relative coordinates in order to make compuation easier.
+I transform all control points to car relative coordinates in order to make computation easier.
-Given the control points I compute the trajectory at line 414 in `CarPaln.cpp`.
+Given the control points I compute the trajectory at line 413 in `CarPaln.cpp`.
-I get the discrete points from spline curve at line 420 in `CarPlan.cpp`.
+I get the discrete points from spline curve at line 419 in `CarPlan.cpp`.
 Before that I reuse previous path waypoints.
 Inside `struct Path`, method `void discretizePath(const Path &prevPath, double ref_vel)` (line 174 -202 in `CarPlan.h`), I do:

 For each remaining points use current projected car speed and sampling rate into the future to eaulay space out waypoints.
-Using the X point into the futuere I compute the X into the futuer given futuer speed (line 191).
+Using the X point into the future I compute the X into the futuer given futuer speed (line 191).
 Spline is used for getting corresponding Y coordinate given X coordinate.
 After that I move back the point from relative car coordinates to absolute world coordinates using inverse transform.
 The discretized points are pushed back to 2 vectors, and path is this way computed.